Humans were not made to sit all day. And yet that’s precisely what many of us do, work day after work day.

 Four hours without moving

 “My staff is really dedicated to the people they serve and time can get away from them,” she said.
 “They often go for four hours or more without moving.”

 When two of her staff members developed back problems, Mikelson knew it was time to explore possibilities to address such issues.
-Ultimately, she brought in occupational therapist Jon Marion, who recommended sit-stand workstations for the nurses.
+Ultimately, she brought in occupational therapy, who recommended sit-stand workstations for the nurses.
 They’ve been well received.